yasser-abbasi-git/s3-static-website-poc/README.md

 This POC provisions the resources needed to run a static website on AWS S3.
 The primary objective of this POC is to automate the provisioning of resources using Terraform and GitHub actions.

 The static site is in the static-site folder.
-It is a [simple site template](https://codepen.io/suez/pen/rLGvxr) by [Nikolay Talanov](https://codepen.io/suez) downloaded from CodePen.
+It is a [simple site template](https://codepen.io/suez/pen/rLGvxr) by [Nikolay Talanov](https://codepen.io/suez) from CodePen.

 ## Architecture
 ![Architecture](./images/s3CloudFrontStaticWebsite.png)